Hi everybody welcome to another article. today we're going to be talking about 18 Best Holiday Cookbooks.

 in a similar vein, we have the homegrown paleo cookbook and while I would not describe myself as paleo because I do eat dairy and legumes and grains and all that stuff I type of like paleo stuff because it's based on real food great vegetables high-quality meats all that kind of stuff and the cool thing about this cookbook is it does have recipes in there it has some basics like kombucha or different broths or things like that.

-but it also has some you know real meal recipes for someone who needs more ideas or is trying to take things to the next level again than a more intermediate person but it also has some lifestyle stuff so it has stuff about growing vegetables that has stuff about raising animals. it has some different pieces as far as like living life with different activities or different at-home projects dyeing Easter eggs naturally that kind of thing.
+but it also has some you know real meal recipes for someone who needs more ideas or is trying to take things to the next level again than a more intermediate person but it also has some lifestyle stuff so it has stuff about growing vegetables that has stuff about raising animals. it has some different pieces as far as living life with different activities or different at-home projects dyeing Easter eggs naturally that kind of thing.

 so it's kind of the overall encompassing guide to living this sort of lifestyle which I think is really cool so if you have someone who's kind of at that intermediate stage but is looking to take things up a notch or maybe is interested in growing some of their own food or raising animals this is a great starter resource.